 Sirius Cove Reserve and Beach

 Quietly tucked away in one of the many lower north shore bays, Sirius Cove Reserve is a peaceful little paradise with excellent facilities for the whole family.
 Including the dog!
 Yes, Sirius Cove is one of the best places to let your dog run around and go for a splash.

 Surrounded by a sandstone wall, the 250m wide beach faces south into a deep bay that flows into Sydney Harbour.
-The water is extremely still and shallow and therefore perfect to walk in with your dog without getting too wet.
+The water is very quiet and shallow and therefore perfect to walk into with your dog without getting all too wet.

 An interesting fact about Sirius Cove that not many people know about is that in the late 19th century many leading Australian artists used to come here to create some of their most famous paintings.

 Curlew Camp, as it was called, became a famous gathering spot for artists, writers and musicians.
 The camp was located just around the corner of Sirius Cove, at Little Sirius Cove that has a small beach.